It's been one year since I quit my job at Google. Here's answers to the most common questions I get about how I did it and what the heck I do all day.

 What do you do all day?

 I don't ever feel like I have downtime unless I plan it for myself.
 Frankly, I don't know how I fully lived life while commuting + working for 10hrs a day.
 I'm busy each day with life.
-I stretch for 20min with my morning coffee, cook breakfast, go to physical therapy twice a week, run errands, work on multiple projects (see below), make lunch, take care of the garden, edit photos and write blog posts, meet with old friends, go to the gym, read more books.
+I stretch for 20min with my morning coffee, cook breakfast, run errands, work on multiple projects (see below), make lunch, take care of the garden, edit photos and write blog posts, meet with old friends, go to the gym, read more books.
 Each day fills up fast.

 What projects are you working on?